Best Dogecoin Exchanges in 2022

 Do I Have to Verify My Account on an Exchange?

-Yes, you’ll have to verify your identity when signing up for an exchange to ensure security and adhere to the financial regulations most exchanges abide by.
+Yes, you’ll have to verify your identity when signing up for an exchange to ensure security and adhere to the financial and crypto regulations most exchanges abide by.
 You will usually be asked to provide 2 forms of ID (such as a passport or driving license) and often a selfie of you holding one to prove it’s yours.
 KYC and AML protocols like this are to protect both the exchange and its users.

 Are Dogecoin Exchanges Secure?